 - 4 tablespoon dry white wine, divided

 - 12 oz cherry tomatoes, quartered

-- In the inner pot, combine chickpeas, thyme, parsley, water and 1 tbsp (15 mL) oil, stirring well.
+- In the inner pot, combine chickpeas, thyme, parsley, water and 1 tablespoon (15 mL) oil, stirring well.

 - Place the pot inside the cooker housing, close and lock the lid and turn the steam release handle to Sealing.
 Press Manual; the indicator will read “High Pressure.”
 Use the + button to increase the time on the display to 38 minutes.